You think you know everything about Notre Dame de Paris? Read this post to find out

 The story :

-Louis XIII resulted in various transformations with, among other things, the replacement of the 12th and 13th century stained glass windows with white windows in the 18th century.
-At the French Revolution, the cathedral is transformed into a warehouse, the spire was demolished and all the large statues on the gallery of the facade were destroyed (the kings of Judah had been confused with the kings of France).
-Notre-Dame is then returned to worship in 1802 by Napoleon.
-It was in a very bad state and it is thanks to the enormous success of the novel of Victor-Hugo, Notre-Dame of Paris (1831), that in 1844 the king Louis-Philippe Ier begins the restoration of the cathedral.
+The Cathedral went through various transformations with, among other things, the replacement of the 12th and 13th century stained glass windows with white windows, in the 18th century.
+During the French Revolution, the Cathedral was transformed into a warehouse, the spire was demolished and all the large statues on the gallery of the facade were destroyed (the kings of Judah had been confused with the kings of France).
+Notre-Dame was then returned to worship in 1802 by Napoleon.
+It was in a very bad state and it is thanks to the enormous success of Victor-Hugo's book, titled Notre-Dame of Paris (1831), that in 1844, the king Louis-Philippe I began the restoration of the Cathedral.
 The architect Viollet-le-Duc was responsible for the building's work.
-He will rebuild the spire, set up new stained glass windows, restore the great organ, restore the sculptures ...
-This is how we know the cathedral.
-She will be spared from both world wars.
+He rebuilt the spire, set up new stained-glass windows, restored the great organ, restored the sculptures ...
+This is how we know the Cathedral and it will be preserved during the two world wars.

-On Monday, April 15th, a terrible fire broke out in the attic of the cathedral, taking with it the arrow and all the frame of Notre-Dame.
-Following a call for donations, nearly one billion euros were collected for its restoration.
+On Monday, April 15th, a terrible fire broke out in the attic of the Cathedral, taking with it the arrow and all the frame of Notre-Dame.
+Following a call for donations, nearly one billion euros has already been collected for its restoration.

 Did you know?

-- Bees are since 2013 on the roof of Notre-Dame de Paris !
+- There are bees on the roof of Notre-Dame de Paris since 2013 !
 Indeed, three hives are installed on the roof of the sacristy and produce 25 kilos of honey each year by hive.
-The 200,000 or so bees are safe and sound after the cathedral fire.
+The 200,000 or so bees are safe and sound after the Cathedral fire.

-- Napoleon I was the only sovereign (with Henry IV of England) to have been crowned at Notre-Dame de Paris.
-At his coronation, the cathedral was dilapidated, misery was hidden behind ephemeral tapestries.
+- Napoleon I was the only sovereign (with Henry IV of England) who has been crowned at Notre-Dame de Paris.
+At his coronation, the Cathedral was dilapidated, misery was hidden behind ephemeral tapestries.

-- The zero point of the roads of France is visible on the square of the cathedral, it is the beginning of all the roads of the country.
+- Paris Zero Point is visible on the square of the Cathedral, it is the beginning of all the roads of the country.